Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 Available in NPM - https://www.npmjs.com/package/@azure/communication-calling/v/1.4.2-beta.1

 Bugfixes
-- Fixed issue which caused an invisible video tag to be added to the DOM on browsers other than Safari 15.1 on iOS - it was orignally introduced as a workaround for iOS 15.1 regression (which we addressed with our 1.3.2).
+- Fixed issue which caused an invisible video tag to be added to the DOM on browsers other than Safari 15.1 on iOS - it was originally introduced as a workaround for iOS 15.1 regression (which we addressed with our 1.3.2).
 On Safari versions < 14 it could cause a call drop when joining to a group call, due to usage of browser APIs that are not supported by old Safari versions.
-- Fixed call drop on Safari versions 14/15 which occured sometimes (<5%) due to race condition inside the library when user rejoined multiple times.
+- Fixed call drop on Safari versions 14/15 which occurred sometimes (<5%) due to race condition inside the library when user rejoined multiple times.
 - Workaround for an [issue](https://docs.microsoft.com/en-us/azure/communication-services/concepts/known-issues#some-android-devices-failing-to-join-calls-and-meetings) with starting/joining/accepting calls or meetings on Samsung A devices - calls would not connect on these devices.
 - Fixed wrong device permission state on Safari browsers, when application asks for permissions (deviceManager.askDevicePermission) for the second time with opposite permission for audio/video - wrong result was reported back despite user having granted originally permission -